FAQ BFH diagonal

 You may take modules amounting to 16 ECTS credits in BFH diagonal.

-Modules of BFH diagonal can be recognised (except students of Health department) towards the Bachelor's degree to the amount of 6 ECTS credits.
+Modules of BFH diagonal can be recognised (except students of the degree programmes Nursing, Midwifery and Physiotherapy) towards the Bachelor's degree to the amount of 6 ECTS credits.
 Further BFH diagonal modules amounting to 10 ECTS credits can be taken without being recognised towards the Bachelor's degree.

 Master's students should clarify the possibility of credit transfer individually with the Head of their degree programme (with the exception of MA Design, where credit transfer is possible within the framework of the module group "Individual Courses").
 In any case, Master's students may take modules amounting 16 ECTS credits as non-recognised towards the degree.